CLI Reference

 Highlight a single element by accessibility identifier |

-haptix screenshot # save to current dir
+haptix tool screenshot # save to current dir

-haptix tree [--mode compact|full]
+haptix tool tree [--mode compact|full]

 Get the accessibility tree.